connervieira/Predator/DOCUMENTATION.md

 Once you have the Predator software up and running, you may want to focus more on the hardware you plan to run it on.
 You can learn more about hardware requirements in the [docs/HARDWARE.md](docs/HARDWARE.md) file.

+## Troubleshooting

+To learn about common problems, and suggested solutions, see the [docs/TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md) document.

 ## Debugging

 To learn how to use Predator's debug message feature to troubleshoot problems and improve processing speed, see the [docs/DEBUGGING.md](docs/DEBUGGING.md) file.